Mauros: Byzantine patrikios

 Seal of Mauros, one of Kuber's chief associates, from 684 to 685 AD.
 The inscription says: "Of Mauros, patrikios and archon of the Sermesianoi and Bulgaroi".

 Though Mauros did not sever his ties with Kuber, at the same time he continued his rise in the Byzantine hierarchy.
-Three preserved seals, the earliest from the late 7th century, testify to Mauros' elevation to the status of "patrikios and archon of the Sermesianoi and the Bulgaroi".
+Three preserved seals, the earliest from the late 7th century, testify to Mauros's elevation to the status of "patrikios and archon of the Sermesianoi and the Bulgaroi".
 In fact, Mauros appears to have been the first attested case in a long Byzantine tradition of granting rulers of unassimilated but pro-imperial populations the title of archon.
 Some researchers assert the identification of Kuber's associate with Mauros of the seals; others do not exclude the possibility that the Mauros of the seals was the former's son.
 Historian Daniel Ziemann even suggests that Mauros the Bulgar may or may not be a different person from Mauros the patrikios.

 Even as a member of the Byzantine nobility, Mauros made one more attempt to assist Kuber in an anti-Byzantine plot, this time threatening the life of the emperor.
 However, he was once again unsuccessful.
 The conspiracy was uncovered by his own son from a Byzantine woman, Mauros was imprisoned in a Constantinople suburb and stripped of his noble titles.

 Despite this episode, the next reference to Mauros describes him once again as a patrikios in service of Justinian towards the end of that emperor's second reign in 705–711.
 In 711, he was involved in Justinian's attempt to quell a rebellion in Chersonesos, the main Byzantine city in Crimea.
 Mauros and another patrikios, Stephen, were dispatched to Chersonesos supported by the navy, where on the orders of the emperor they installed the spatharios Elias as governor.
 Even though their arrival was met with no apparent resistance, it was supervened by repressions and the torture of local leaders.